dockstore/dockstore/_docs/getting-started-with-nextflow.md

 }
 ```

 The manifest scope includes high level information about the tool.
 In this case we have a description of the tool and the author name.
-Note that we use the author and description fields to generate metadata on Dockstore.
+Note that we use the author and description fields to populate metadata on Dockstore.
 ```
 manifest {
     description = 'Generate some stats on a BAM file'